Shrutakirti

 Shrutakirti (श्रुतकीर्ति) is a princess of Videha, in the Hindu epic Ramayana.
 She is the wife of Shatrughna and is considered an incarnation of the discus of goddess Lakshmi.
 Shrutakirti is known for her foresight and dedication.

 Etymology

 The name Shrutakirti is of Sanskrit origin.
 Her name means 'renowned and reputed'.

 Legend

 Birth

 Shrutakirti was born as the younger daughter of King Kushadhvaja and his wife Chandrabhaga.
 She is the younger sister of Mandavi.
-Shrutakirti is considered as the incarnation of Lakshmi's disc.
 Her father was the ruler of Samkasya, but Shrutakirti and Mandavi were brought up in Mithila, along with Sita and Urmila.

 Marriage to Shatrughna

 After Rama won the hand of Sita at her svayamvara, his father, King Dasharatha arrived in Mithila for his son's wedding.
 King Dasharatha noticed that Lakshmana had feelings for Urmila, but according to tradition, Bharata and Mandavi had to marry first.
 King Dasharatha arranged for Bharata to marry Mandavi and for Shatrughna to marry Shrutakirti, allowing Lakshmana to marry Urmila.
 Ultimately, all four sisters married the four brothers, strengthening the alliance between the kingdoms.
 The wedding ceremony was conducted under the guidance of Shatananda.

 Shatrughna and Shrutakirti had two sons named Subahu and Shatrughati.
 While, Subahu became king of Mathura, Shatrughati ruled over Vidisha.